 You can view notes from all your notes accounts at any time.

 In the Notes app on your Mac, select a folder under an account in the sidebar.
-You may need to do any of the following:

-Tip: Double-click the note in the notes list to open it in its own window.
+Click a note in the notes list to view its contents.
+Double-click the note in the notes list to open it in its own window.

 See Lock your notes.

 Tip: To find a specific note quickly, you can also search your notes.

 You can view notes as a gallery or as a list.

 In the Notes app on your Mac, do either of the following: